mkpietrzyk/currency-app/README.md

     * clone repository
     * install packages via 'npm install'
     * run project via 'npm start' command
+    * click on whichever currency you want as your fav
+    * click on 'delete' next to currency you want to get rid off from favs
+    * click on 'flush all data' button to erase all favourites data

 ### Commits Shortcut Legend: